cassandrale179/leetcode_2020/graph/inform_manager.md

 # Solution
 This problem is basically finding maximum path from head to end of graph from a directed graph.
+- Create a weighted graph in adjacency form in which the key is the manager, and children are their (employee, informtime)
+- Do a DFS.
+If an employee is at the bottom, return 0
+- If a manager has n employees, for each employee, we return the maximum path starting from that employee
+- The solution: The time for a manager = max(manager's employees) + informTime[manager]

 ```python
 class Solution(object):